 There are so many stations that a dozen or so are listed as as “abandoned” and are no longer served.
 Used for storage and maintenance, some are even rented out for film sets for productions set in Paris.

 Only 3% of the Paris Metro is handicap and stroller friendly, compared to 25% for London and New York metros which are just as old.
-(So if you are planning to visit Paris with luggage, I recommend taking a taxi from the airport rather than the metro!)
+(So if you are planning to visit Paris with luggage, I recommend taking a taxi from the airport rather than the metro!).
+You can read more facts about the Paris metro here.

 The city suffered greatly during WWI.
 Within a few weeks of the start of the war, by September 1914, the German Army had reached the Marne River just east of Paris.
 With the French government evacuated to Bordeaux, the Parisians continued to resist.